ashimsahadev/ashimsahadev/README.md

 ## Hi there 👋, I'm Ashim

 As a Senior Software Developer and UI/UX designer, I enjoy crafting clean, functional apps that blend thoughtful design with real-world impact.
 I thrive on building intuitive user experiences, writing maintainable code, and turning ideas into reliable, elegant software.
+Whether it's shaping a smooth front-end interface or architecting a solid back-end, I’m driven by a passion for purposeful, user-focused development.

 <br>